 Research and Innovation is at the heart of modern medicine.
 The Faculty of Medicine’s Summer Studentship Program provides up to 54 first- and second-year undergraduate students the opportunity to participate in research projects.
 This competitive program provides Medical students the opportunity to gain first-hand training in research methodologies and skills while working on a summer research project with a faculty supervisor/mentor.
-In addition, the program provides real-world skills in science communications through presenting their research as a poster presentation during the annual uOttawa Faculty of Medicine Research Day in the Fall (date TBD).
+In addition, the program provides real-world skills in science communications through presenting their research as a poster presentation during the annual uOttawa Faculty of Medicine Research Day on September 24th 2021.
 By learning how to conduct research, analyze data and synthesize medical research, we aim to provide Faculty of Medicine undergraduate Medical students with experience and skills to support their clinical and research career development.

 Projects offered through this program aim to reflect the diversity and breadth of research at the Faculty of Medicine.
 This is an open competitive program that accepts projects from across the medical research continuum, from fundamental research on the mechanisms of disease and drug discovery to evidence-based medical education and practice-changing clinical research.
 All faculty members with a primary academic appointment to the Faculty of Medicine at the level of Assistant, Associate or Full Professor (PhD or MD) are eligible to submit a project to this program and supervise a summer medical student.

 In addition, in order to promote research in strategic areas of development as outlined in the Faculty of Medicine’s 2020-2025 Strategic Plan, each year we will make priority announcements in collaboration with our partners.
 These priority areas may require additional application information and reporting criteria.